 The Sabres' climb has still been remarkable.
-They were 14th place as recently as Feb.
+They were in 14th place as recently as Feb.
 17, and they haven't had a share of eighth place since Dec.
-19. Buffalo has gone 16-5-5 in its past 26, which is reminiscent of the team's run last year.
-That's when the Sabres closed on a 16-4-4 run to clinch a playoff spot on the final weekend of the season.
+19. Their late-season push this year, is suddenly resembling their remarkable run last year, when Buffalo closed the season going 16-4-4 to clinch a playoff spot on the final weekend of the season.

 Sensing the shutout, the sold-out house began chanting "USA!
 USA!" eight minutes into third period in honor of Miller, who two years ago was the Vancouver Winter Games hockey tournament MVP when he led the United States to a silver medal.

 Miller was the busiest in the first period, when he made 15 saves.
 That included getting his pad out to stop Tomas Plekanec's shot that sneaked in through a crowd from the right boards five minutes in.
 A few minutes later, Miller was also sharp by moving to his left to prevent Louis Leblanc's wraparound attempt.